caee/Photoluminescence-scanner/README.md

 Carl Emil Elling, 2025

+System functionality is demonstrated in this video: https://youtu.be/fIywvakTZRA

 For access to thesis, find on DTU internal document query FindIT or contact directly at carlemilelling@hotmail.com

 ### Project Structure